mahdip72/vq_encoder_decoder/README.md

 ## Results

-The table below reproduces Table 2 from the manuscript: reconstruction accuracy on community benchmarks.
+The table below reproduces Table 2 from the manuscript: reconstruction accuracy on community benchmarks and a zero-shot setting.
 Metrics are backbone TM-score (↑) and RMSD in Å (↓).

 <table>
   <thead>